mtvbrianking/multi-auth/readme.md

 [![Latest Stable Version](https://poser.pugx.org/bmatovu/multi-auth/v/stable)](https://packagist.org/packages/bmatovu/multi-auth)
 [![License](https://poser.pugx.org/bmatovu/multi-auth/license)](https://packagist.org/packages/bmatovu/multi-auth)

-This package simplifies multi authentication for your Laravel project.
-It builds on the default [Laravel authentication](https://laravel.com/docs/5.6/authentication) to keep things familiar.

-In brief; the package will scaffold all the files you need for creating a custom [**guard**](https://laravel.com/docs/5.6/authentication#adding-custom-guards), as well as setting it up for authentication.
+This package simplifies multi [authentication](https://laravel.com/docs/master/authentication) for your Laravel project, it will scaffold all the files you need for creating a custom [**guard**](https://laravel.com/docs/master/authentication#adding-custom-guards) as well as setting it up ready for use.

-**Supports:** Laravel versions 5.3, 5.4, 5.5, 5.6
+**Supported:** Laravel version: 5.3, 5.4, 5.5, and 5.6

 ### Installation
-Since this package builds on default laravel authentication; make sure you've set it up first. [**_Ref_**](https://laravel.com/docs/5.6/authentication)

 `$ composer require bmatovu/multi-auth`

 ### Register Service Provider
 Only for Laravel versions 5.3 and 5.4.
-For v5.5 and above; this package's service provider and facade alias will be discovered automatically upon installation.

 In `config/app.php`
 ```php